×

 9 minute read

-When anyone is organising a cremation, either proactively for themselves through a funeral plan, or for a loved one at short notice, one of the main things that they worry about is cremation costs.
+If you’re organising a cremation, either proactively for yourself through a funeral plan, or for a loved one at short notice, one of the main things that they worry about is cremation costs.

 In this article, we will clarify the subject of cremation prices, answering questions like, “how much do cremations cost?” and “what is the average cost of cremation in the UK?”.
-We will also help you to reduce your cremation expenses, by explaining which costs are compulsory, and which can be avoided.
+We will also help you to reduce your cremation expenses, by explaining which costs are compulsory, and which are optional.

 How much does a cremation cost?

-Your cremation price depends on what type of cremation you want to organise.
+The cremation price you could end up paying depends on what cremation type you want to opt for.
 Do you want guests to be there, and, if so, how many?
 Or would you prefer it to be unattended?
-You can also take or leave many of the traditional formalities as you prefer.
+You might also need to spend some time thinking about whether or not you’d like to have the traditional elements of a funeral, such as a hearse, procession, pall-bearers, and so on.
 All of that will impact the final cremation cost you pay.

-The SunLife Cost of Dying Report 2024 puts the average cost of a cremation ceremony at £3,795, with the more specific ‘direct cremation’ thought to cost on average £1,498.
-They also estimate the average cost of a funeral in the UK (across all kinds of cremations and burials) to be £4,141.
-Cremation is significantly cheaper as a form of funeral when compared to burial, which we will come to below.
+According to the SunLife Cost of Dying Report for last year, the average cost of a cremation ceremony was £3,980, with the more specific ‘direct cremation’ thought to cost on average £1,597.
+They also estimate the average cost of a funeral in the UK (across all kinds of cremations and burials) at £4,285.
+When weighing up cremation against burial, you will also find that the former is usually significantly cheaper, which we will come to below.

-The Guardian, following SunLife’s figures, points to a 126% increase in the cost of the average funeral in the UK between 2004 and 2024.
-Against a general consumer price inflation of 72% during the same period, it’s clear that funeral prices are rising faster than others, getting more expensive more quickly.
+SunLife generally points to a 134% increase in the average cost of a funeral in the UK between 2004 and 2024.
+Against a general consumer price inflation of 75% during the same period, it’s clear that funeral costs are rising faster than others, getting more expensive more quickly.

 Let’s now break down some of those cremation costs.